DavidHaslam/Malagasy-Bible-1865/README.md

 See [La BIBLE Franco-Malgache](https://web.archive.org/web/20181206105212fw_/http://www.madabibliq.org/Bible_franco-malgache/Bible_table_matieres.htm) **En colonnes parallèles côte à côte, la Bible en français (traduction J.N.
 Darby) et la Bible Malgache.**

+##### Psalm titles #####
+The canonical Psalm titles were incorrectly versified in the source XML file.
+It was necessary to reversify these as verse 1 (sometimes 1-2) and renumber the subsequent verses in such Psalms.

 #### Project status ####
 Source files and derived files are yet to be uploaded.